nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Only the descriptions of the debts are searched for the keywords.
 * Only full words will be matched e.g. `Burger` will not match `Burgers`
-* Persons with debts matching at least one keyword will be displayed. e.g. `burger meal` will display people associated with debts that have descriptions `Chicken Burger` or `Meal Sharing`
+* Persons with debts matching at least one keyword will be displayed. e.g. `burger meal` will display persons associated with debts that have descriptions `Chicken Burger` or `Meal Sharing`

 **Examples:**<br>
 * `finddebt Burger` displays persons associated with debts that have descriptions `burger` or `Chicken Burger`